Scientific Large Language Models: A Survey on Biological & Chemical Domains: Protein Large Language Models

 \paratitle{Pre-training Datasets:} \begin{itemize} \item \paratitle{UniProtKB (Swiss-Prot and TrEMBL)}~\cite{boutet2016uniprotkb, m1999edittotrembl}.
 It is a central hub for the collection of functional information on proteins, with extensive and accurately annotated protein sequence data.
 It comprises Swiss-Prot and TrEMBL, where the former is known for its high level of annotations, accuracy, and reliability, because they are manually annotated and reviewed by experts.
 TrEMBL contains protein sequences that are automatically annotated and have not yet been reviewed by human curators. \item \paratitle{UniRef100, UniRef90, UniRef50}~\cite{suzek2007uniref, suzek2015uniref}.
 UniRef (UniProt Reference Clusters) is a system of databases that provide clustered sets of protein sequences from UniProtKB and selected UniProt Archive records.
 The primary purpose of UniRef is to provide a comprehensive and non-redundant dataset that improves the efficiency of sequence similarity searches.
 The databases are organized into three main clusters: UniRef100, UniRef90, and UniRef50, where the latter two are created by clustering UniRef100 sequences that have at least 90\% and 50\% sequence identity to each other, respectively. \item \paratitle{UniParc}~\cite{uniprot2023uniprot}.
 UniParc (UniProt Archive) is an important component of the UniProt database family, serving as a resource for storing non-redundant protein sequences.
 Unlike other members of the UniProt database family, UniParc does not provide protein annotation and functional information; it focuses solely on storing protein sequences themselves. \item \paratitle{Pfam}~\cite{finn2006pfam}.
 Pfam is a widely used protein family database that is used for the classification and annotation of protein sequences.
 It plays a crucial role in understanding protein function, structure, and evolution.
 It is built based on the shared conserved domains and functional modules found in protein sequences, providing researchers with classification, annotation, and functional prediction of protein sequences. \item \paratitle{BFD}~\cite{steinegger2018clustering, steinegger2019protein, jumper2021highly}.
 The Big Fantastic Database (BFD) is a comprehensive collection of protein sequences gathered from various sources.
 It includes a vast array of sequence data (2.5B), which is crucial for training machine learning models in tasks like protein structure prediction. \item \paratitle{PDB}~\cite{10.1093/nar/gky949}.The Protein Data Bank (PDB) is a global protein structure database used for storing and sharing resolved 3D protein structure data.
 It archives detailed information about the 3D structures of proteins, nucleic acids, and complex assemblies.
-These structures are determined using experimental methods like X-ray crystallography, NMR spectroscopy, and, more recently, cryo-electron microscopy.
+These structures are determined using experimental methods like X-ray crystallography, NMR spectroscopy, and, more recently, cryo-electron microscopy. \item \paratitle{PIR}~\cite{wu2004pirsf}.The Protein Information Resource(PIR) is a popular protein sequence database that provides information on functionally annotated protein sequences.
+PIR maintains three databases, the Protein Sequence Database (PSD), the Non-redundant Reference (NREF) sequence database, and the integrated Protein Classification (iProClass) database, which contains annotated protein sequences, classification information, and protein family, function, and structure information.